merely-useful/py-rse/.github/CONTRIBUTING.md

     Please use the stem of the file's name in labels, i.e., start all labels for chapter `stuff.Rmd` with the word `stuff`.

 1. Each chapter starts with a list of questions and a list of learning objectives and ends with a list of key points.
-    These lists are kept in Markdown files in the `questions`, `objectives`, and `keypoints` folders respectively so that they can be included in both the chapters and the `objectives.Rmd` and `keypoints.Rmd` appendices.
+    These lists are kept in plain Markdown files in the `questions`, `objectives`, and `keypoints` folders respectively so that they can be included in both the chapters and the `objectives.Rmd` and `keypoints.Rmd` appendices.

 1. The last line in each chapter includes the file `links.md`, which gives symbolic names to all the external links used in the book.